 Be aware that some health centres, doctors and hospitals may also provide appointments for private patients.
 There are different appointment times for public and private patients, however.
 If you are asked for a payment, you will not be receiving treatment within the public system; rather private treatment.
 In that case, the European Health Insurance Card will not be accepted, and you will be charged the full price for treatment.

 Information about medical care services can be obtained from Spain´s National Social Security Institute (Instituto Nacional de la Seguridad Social) local offices or from the offices of the regional health services (Servicio Regional de Salud).
 You can ask the offices for the contact information of health centres, doctors and hospitals belonging to the public system.
-You also obtain contact information by area from the Ministry of Health, Social Services and Equality.
+You also obtain contact information by area from the Ministry of Health, Consumer Affairs and Social Welfare.

 In certain parts of Spain, especially in the islands outside mainland Spain, there may be a long journey to treatment services within the public system.